 That evening, I return to the museum to hear a local band, ‘Hank Karr and the Canucks’, perform.

-While I enjoy a wine, couples dance on the stage wings.
+While I enjoy wine, couples dance on the stage wings.

-It’s one of the many things to do in Whitehorse I had not imagined I’d really enjoy.
+Drinking wine and watching couples dancing is one of the things to do in Whitehorse I had not imagined I’d really enjoy.

 3- Walk the Millenium Trail